crossbeam-rs/rfcs/text/2018-01-07-deque-proof.md

 `Acquire` ordering for the failure case for the CAS at `'L213`.
 We chose (3) here, because we believe it incurs the least performance overhead.

+Even though `Release`/`Acquire` orderings are enough for the success/failure cases of the CAS at `'L213`, C11 (and effectively also LLVM and Rust) requires that "the failure argument shall not be memory\_order\_release nor memory\_order\_acq\_rel.
+The failure argument shall be no stronger than the success argument." ([C11][c11] 7.17.7.4 paragraph 2).
+So we used `AcqRel`/`Acquire` in the implementation.
+I think this C11 requirement may be failsafe for most use cases, but is actually inefficient for the Chase-Lev deque.

 ## Comparison to Target-dependent Implementations